 "Being charged with something, but not sure what.
 I am fine and strong, and not guilty of anything," he said, with a smile emoji.

 Turnell is a professor of economics at Macquarie University, but according to his page on the university's website, he is currently on leave while working as a senior economic adviser to the government of Myanmar.

 In a statement released on Saturday, Australia's Department for Foreign Affairs and Trade [DFAT] raised concerns about the detention of an Australian citizen.

 "The Australian Government is deeply concerned about reports of Australian and other foreign nationals being detained arbitrarily in Myanmar," it wrote.

 "In particular, we have serious concerns about an Australian who has been detained at a police station" it added.

 The DFAT said they have "called in the Myanmar Ambassador and registered the Australian Government's deep concern about these events."

 For more than 50 years, Myanmar -- also known as Burma -- was run by successive isolationist military regimes that plunged the country into poverty and brutally stifled any dissent.
-Thousands of critics, activists, journalists, were routinely jailed and tortured during that time.
+Thousands of critics, activists, journalists, academics and artists were routinely jailed and tortured during that time.